 A data warehouse is essentially a high-tech database capable of both data storage and data analysis.
 It’s the engine behind the rise of big data analytics, allowing organizations to not only store and access data but to compare data on a massive scale, uncovering previously unknown links that can drive innovations, improve efficiencies, and inform decision-making.

-Data warehouses have become so important to the future of business that students in IT degree programs—such as MS in Information Technology and Master of Information Systems Management (MISM) programs—routinely study them in depth.
+Data warehouses have become so important to the future of business that students in IT degree programs—such as MS in Data Science, MS in Information Technology and Master of Information Systems Management (MISM) programs—routinely study them in depth.
 For example, in Walden University’s MS in Information Technology program, student’s take a course entitled Introduction to Big Data Analytics, in which they read from an important article on big data published in Communications of the Association for Information Systems.